Eremascus

-Eremascus is the sole genus in the fungal family Eremascaceae.
-The genus was circumscribed by Eduard Eidam in 1883, while the family was circumscribed by Adolf Engler and E. Gilg in 1924.
+Eremascus is a genus in the fungal family Eremascaceae.
+The genus was circumscribed by Eduard Eidam in 1883.
 Eremascus is thought to be a basal fungus, from which ascomycetous yeasts formed.
 Taxa have a widespread distribution, and grow saprobically, especially on substrates with low water content.

 Morphology

 Species of Eremascus produce no arthrospores or conidia.
 There are generally eight spores produced in each ascus.